badlydrawnrob/python-playground/building-with-fast-api/README.md

 ## High level stuff

 1. I have a feeling SQLModel is a bit slower (speed test the add user function)
+2. I'm not sure I like active record.
+PeeWee creates `<Person 1>` object ...
+    - Which needs to be converted to data in some way `person = object.name`
+    - And you MUST do this before you `db.close()` as you'll not be able to call the `object` itself once connection is closed with some calls.